olanderb/Quick-DirtyDataExploration/chapter1.md

 key: 6c02af1e65
 ```

-  Are you getting tired of the scatter.
-Let's teach a few more options and then well move on
+  Are you getting tired of the scatter plot?
+Hold up.
+Let's teach a few more options and then well move on to other geoms.

 Specifically, we're going to:

 1.  add facets to have another way of comparing data
-2.  change the background with a different style
+2.  add a title

 `@instructions`
 Adding to  the code in the last exercise

 1.  add cut to _facets_
+2.  add a title with _main_